minio/docs/source/lifecycle-management/lifecycle-management-overview.rst

 default applies the transition operation to the *current* object version.

-To transition noncurrent object versions, specify the :mc-cmd-option:`~mc ilm add noncurrentversion-transition-days` and :mc-cmd-option:`~mc ilm add noncurrentversion-transition-storage-class` options when creating the transition rule.
+To transition noncurrent object versions, specify the :mc-cmd:`~mc ilm add noncurrentversion-transition-days` and :mc-cmd:`~mc ilm add noncurrentversion-transition-storage-class` options when creating the transition rule.

 .. _minio-lifecycle-management-expiration: